werf/werf/README.md

 **werf** is a solution for implementing efficient and consistent software delivery to Kubernetes.
 It covers the entire life cycle of CI/CD and related artifacts, gluing commonly used tools (Git, Docker, Helm, K8s) and facilitating best practices.

 * werf builds Docker images using Dockerfiles or an alternative fast built-in builder based on the custom syntax.
-It also deletes unused images from the Docker registry.
+It also deletes unused images from the container registry.
 * werf deploys your application to Kubernetes using a chart in the Helm-compatible format with handy customizations and improved rollout tracking mechanism, error detection, and log output.

 werf is not a complete CI/CD solution, but a tool for creating pipelines that can be embedded into any existing CI/CD system.
 It literally "connects the dots" to bring these practices into your application.
 We consider it a new generation of high-level CI/CD tools.